kaalam/document.source/kaalam/_posts/2018-2-3-what_is_kaalam.ai.md

 	</dd>
 	<dt>We all build kaalam.ai together</dt>
 	<dd>
 		<p>This is the optimal scenario.
-It requires a clear strategy that motivates three groups of stakeholders: founders, investors and new members.
+It requires a transparent business strategy shared by the three groups of stakeholders: <b>founders</b>, <b>investors</b> and <b>staff members</b>.
 We want the company to be attractive to top talent and equity is the incentive that will create the kind of involvement we expect from all.
 It is an exercise of generosity, strategic resonance and commitment.</p>
 	</dd>
 </dl>

-Maybe, now it gets clear why we should not be in a hurry to raise money.
+We hope, we made our point on why we should not be in a hurry to raise money.